Register a death

 Booking your appointment

-As soon as we receive the paperwork, we’ll contact the next of kin to arrange a registration appointment.
+When we receive the paperwork, we will contact the next of kin to book a time to register the death.

-If the death occurred in the Wakefield district, you will be able to register in person at one of the offices:
+If the death happened in the Wakefield district, you can register it in person at:

 Wakefield Register Office